For cyclists, the safest and most convenient design for traffic light junctions is the simultaneous green.

 The time taken for a cyclist to cross a wide road is considerably less than that taken by a pedestrian so there is no extra impact on traffic light cycle times from the point of view of motorized modes due to allowing simultaneous green at the same time as pedestrians are allowed to cross.

 In some cases, a roundabout may be more appropriate, but this requires good design.
 Not all roundabouts are equal.
-Not all Dutch roundabouts are equal.
-Some have extremely good accident records while some do not (more on this to follow).
+Not even all Dutch roundabouts are equal.
+Some have extremely good accident records while some do not.

 Choose Simultaneous Green